 5.20.2.2 Data Channel Establishment

-Editor's note: Data channels could use either a SCTP/DTLS/UDP or SCTP/DTLS/TCP based transport.
-This subclause indicates just the UDP based option for WebRTC terminations.
-If stage 2 in 3GPP TS 23.228 [2] is being updated to cover also TCP transport, corresponding updates in this subclause will be required.
+NOTE 1: Data channels could use either a SCTP/DTLS/UDP or SCTP/DTLS/TCP based transport.
+This subclause considers only the UDP based option for WebRTC terminations, as only this transport is required according to the stage 2 in 3GPP TS 23.228 [2].

-Upon receipt of an SDP offer containing SDP attributes for new data channels according to IETF draft-ietf-mmusic-sctp-sdp [64] and IETF draft-ietf-mmusic-data-channel-sdpneg [65] from the WebRTC access network, the IMS-ALG:
+Upon receipt of an SDP offer containing SDP attributes for new SCTP associations and/or new data channels according to IETF draft-ietf-mmusic-sctp-sdp [64] and IETF draft-ietf-mmusic-data-channel-sdpneg [65] from the WebRTC access network, the eP-CSCF (IMS-ALG):

-- shall check if a new DTLS connection and SCTP association is to be set up or an existing connection and association is to be reused according to the SDP "a=connection" attribute;- if a new DTLS connection and SCTP association is to be set up:
+- shall check if a new DTLS connection and SCTP association is to be set up or an existing DTLS connection and SCTP association is to be reused (NOTE 1) according to the SDP "a=connection" attribute;

+NOTE 1: A new SCTP association cannot be established on top of an existing DTLS connection, because the SDP "a=connection" attribute applies both to SCTP association and DTLS connection, i.e., a layer individual control is not possible.

+- if a new DTLS connection and SCTP association is to be set up:

-1) shall request a new termination from the eIMS-AGW;
+1) shall request a new H.248 stream group (see details below) on an existing or new termination from the eIMS-AGW;

-Editor's note: using a separate, DC-specific H.248 termination besides the WebRTC H.248 termination for audio and video might be feasible, but would lead to an extended 3GPP TS 29.334 [3] connection model.
-The solution would be rather to replace the notion of "termination" by "stream group".
-This comment concerns also following text segments, whenever a distinction between H.248 termination, stream group (and stream endpoints) is required.
-Furthermore, the distinction between termination and stream group is crucial from a stage 2 perspective due to the mapping and distribution of SDP information from SIP to H.248 level: one part of the SDP should be mapped on the H.248 deaggregation stream and one part on the H.248 component stream.
+2) shall request a deaggregation stream to handle the SCTP association and DTLS connection, and for the H.248 deaggregation stream:

-2) shall send the remote UDP port and SCTP port to the eIMS-AGW;
+a) shall send the remote UDP port and SCTP port to the eIMS-AGW;

-3) shall request the local UDP port and SCTP port from the eIMS-AGW;
+b) shall request the local UDP port and SCTP port from the eIMS-AGW;

+c) shall insert the local UDP port and SCTP port received from the eIMS-AGW into the SDP answer towards the WebRTC access network;

+d) shall provide the remote SCTP maximum message size, as received within the "a=max-message-size" SDP attribute, to the eIMS-AGW;

+e) shall request the eIMS-AGW to provide its own local SCTP maximum message size

+f) shall insert the SCTP maximum message size received from the eIMS-AGW into the SDP answer towards the WebRTC access network;

-4) shall check the received value of the "a=setup" SDP attribute to determine if the eIMS-AGW needs to act as DTLS client or DTLS server.
+g) shall check the received value of the "a=setup" SDP attribute to determine if the eIMS-AGW needs to act as DTLS client or DTLS server.
 When the received value is equal to:

-a) "active" the eIMS-AGW needs to act as DTLS server;
+i) "active" the eIMS-AGW needs to act as DTLS server;

-b) "passive" the eIMS-AGW needs to act as DTLS client; or
+ii) "passive" the eIMS-AGW needs to act as DTLS client; or

-c) "actpass" the IMS-ALG shall decide if the eIMS-AGW needs to act as DTLS client or DTLS server;
+iii) "actpass" the eP-CSCF (IMS-ALG) shall decide if the eIMS-AGW needs to act as DTLS client or DTLS server;

+h) if the eIMS-AGW needs to act as DTLS client;

+i) shall provide the Establish (D)TLS session information element to request the eIMS-AGW to start the DTLS session setup; and;

+ii) shall provide the Establish SCTP association information element to request the eIMS-AGW to start the SCTP association setup as soon as DTLS connection is data transfer ready;

+NOTE 2: Such an H.248 control leads to the emulation of "simultaneous SCTP association establishment" (i.e., the eIMS-AGW behaves according to clause 5.2.1 of IETF RFC 4960 [63]).

-5) if the eIMS-AGW needs to act as DTLS client, shall include the Establish (D)TLS session information element to request the eIMS-AGW to start the DTLS session setup;
+i) if the eIMS-AGW needs to act as DTLS server, may include the Notify (D)TLS session establishment information element to request the eIMS-AGW to notify the eIMS-AGW about an incoming DTLS session setup;

-s

-6) shall indicate to the eIMS-AGW "UDP/DTLS/SCTP" as transport protocol;7) shall include the Remote certificate fingerprint information element with the value of the received fingerprint SDP attribute from the WIC; and
+j) shall indicate to the eIMS-AGW "UDP/DTLS/SCTP" as transport protocol;

+k) shall provide to the eIMS-AGW the Remote certificate fingerprint information element with the value of the received fingerprint SDP attribute from the WIC;